drmcnelson/TCD1304-Sensor-Device-with-Linear-Response-and-16-Bit-Differential-ADC/README.md

 #### Differential signal path and ADC
 This is the [SPICE model for the analog signal path with ADC](SPICE/TCD1304DifferentialBuffer.asc).
 The input is configured as a short pulse to stress the kickback management.
 The second graph shows the voltage on the sampling capacitor converging to the input voltage within the sampling window.
-Convergence is better than 16 bits.
+Convergence is better than 1 part in 16 bits.

 <p align="center">
 <img src="Images/TCD1304DifferentialBuffer.jpg" width="65%">